Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Numerical Results

-Fig. \ref{R_k_result} presents the variation of the estimation error as the minimum rate requirement of the IIoT-(II) devices increases.
+Fig. \ref{R_k_result} presents the variation of the estimation error as the minimum rate requirement of the CUs increases.
 The proposed scheme consistently outperforms all benchmark methods across the entire threshold range.
 As the rate threshold increases, a larger portion of resources must be allocated to the ISAC band to satisfy the rate requirement in (\ref{p1}d), which consequently diminishes resources available for sensing, leading to higher overall estimation error.
-Notably, at a threshold of approximately $4$ Mbps, the \textit{Equal SO \& ISAC} scheme fails to satisfy the requirement, highlighting the limitations in fixing the bandwidth splitting ratio to $\alpha=0.5$.
-In contrast, the proposed \textit{SO \& ISAC} method adaptively optimizes the bandwidth splitting ratio to more strictly satisfy rate constraints while reducing estimation errors.
+Notably, at a threshold of approximately $4$ Mbps, the \textit{Hybrid-Semi-ISAC with fixed $\alpha=0.5$} scheme fails to satisfy the requirement, highlighting the limitations in fixing the bandwidth splitting ratio to $\alpha=0.5$.
+In contrast, the \textit{proposed Hybrid-Semi-ISAC} method adaptively optimizes the bandwidth splitting ratio to more strictly satisfy rate constraints while reducing estimation errors.